Maniakkkkk/Cybersecurity-SOC-Lab/03-Install-Splunk-Forwarder-and-Sysmon-Windows10.md

 ---

-## 🧰 Requirements

-* Windows 10 Pro VM joined to `ejon.local` domain
-* Administrative privileges on the Windows 10 host
-* Splunk Enterprise server accessible at `192.168.10.10:9997`
-* Internet access to download installers

----

 ## ⚙️ 1.
 Download & Install Splunk Universal Forwarder

 1. On the Windows 10 VM, browse to Splunk UF download page: